-SOCAP is the world’s largest conference convening at the intersection of money and meaning.
-At its core, it is a storytelling platform for those who apply business principles to social change – attendees included socially conscious entrepreneurs, investors, corporate employees, philanthropists, artists and an increasingly broad array of enthusiasts who came to tell their stories in front of 1,600 of their peers.
+At its core, SOCAP is the world’s largest storytelling platform for those who dare to apply business principles to social change – a canvas on which socially conscious entrepreneurs, investors, corporate employees, philanthropists, artists and an increasingly broad array of enthusiasts come to tell their stories in front of 1,600 of their peers.

 Jean Bosco Bakunzi, a 26 year old survivor and orphan of the genocide, founded Uburanga Art Studio, named after the Kinyarwanda word for “beauty” with the mission “to heal people mentally, emotionally, and spiritually.”